interledger-deprecated/ilp-plugin-virtual/README.md

 const BigNumber = require('bignumber.js')

 return MakePaymentChannelPlugin({
-  // the connect function runs when the plugin is connected.
+  // initialize fields and validate options in the constructor
-  connect: async function (ctx, opts) {
+  constructor: function (ctx, opts) {
-    // network initiation should happen here.
-In a claim-based plugin, this
-    // would be the place to connect to the network and initiate payment
-    // channels if they don't exist already. await Network.connectToNetwork()

     // we have one maxValueTracker to track the best incoming claim we've
     // gotten so far. it starts with a value of '0', and contains no data. ctx.state.bestClaim = ctx.backend.getMaxValueTracker('incoming_claim')